Dementia statistics in NSW

 - Dementia is the single greatest cause of disability in older Australians (aged 65 years or older) 1 and the third leading cause of disability burden overall.3

 - People with dementia account for 52% of all residents in residential aged care facilities.1

 1 Australian Institute of Health and Welfare (2012) Dementia in Australia

-- In 2015, the Federal Government provided an additional $200 million for dementia research over five years, significantly boosting funding for Australia’s dementia research sector to over $60 million per annum.
+- In 2013 the Federal Government committed an additional $200 million for dementia research over five years, significantly boosting funding for Australia’s dementia research sector to over $60 million per annum.